 Whatever — it is what it is.
 Just something I’ve noticed.

-The wording & layout of the items in each of the following steps appears slightly differently on your computer vs. on your phone.
+The wording & layout of the items in each of the following steps appears slightly differently on a computer vs. on a phone.

 STEP 1: